 If you own shares through a broker in street name, you may instruct your broker how to vote your shares.
 A "broker non-vote" occurs when you fail to provide your broker with voting instructions at least ten days before the Annual Meeting and the broker does not have the discretionary authority to vote your shares on a particular proposal because the proposal is not a "routine" matter under applicable rules.
 See "How will abstentions and broker non-votes be treated?" and "Will my shares held in street name be voted if I do not provide my proxy?" below.
-Because Biglari Holdings has initiated a proxy contest, there will be no routine matters at the Annual Meeting.
+If, as expected, Biglari Holdings initiates a proxy contest, there will be no routine matters.